Tom Swoon: Biography

-Fatal crash and suspension of career
+Accident and end of a career

-In the early morning of 5 December 2017 in his neighbourhood in Poland, he was driving his car under influence of alcohol and caused an accident killing one person and seriously harming another.
-The prosecutor's office accused him of causing an accident with fatal consequences while driving under the influence of alcohol.
+In the early morning of 5 December 2017, traveling along the S3 expressway from Goleniów to Szczecin just before 5:00, Swoon was driving his car under the influence of alcohol and caused an accident killing one person and seriously harming another at the height of Kliniska Wielkie.
+Swoon was arrested on the same day, and a few days later, the prosecutor's office accused him of causing a fatal accident and driving under the influence of alcohol.
+He threatened him at the time from 2 to 12 years in prison without the possibility of conditional suspension of a penalty and a lifetime ban on driving.

+Downfall

+Together with that accident, further career of the musician was questioned.
+A moment after the incident, the Dutch Spinnin Records label broke the contract with him and canceled his last completed single.
+Since then, there was silence about the DJ, until Wednesday, June 6, 2018, when he published the content of his letter via Facebook Manager.

 Tom Swoon announced in a public statement on 6 June 2018, that he will be ending his career in music.
+He declared that he is never planning to return to the world of music anymore, and after serving a prison sentence he wants to start a new life.

 On 4 September 2018, he was sentenced to four years and eight months in prison, after pleading guilty in court for manslaughter.
 Swoon also had to pay 280,000 zlotys to the wife and children of the victim, and had his driving license permanently removed.
 He cited not being able to recall the events prior to the accident, and apologised to the victim's wife for his deeds.

+The prosecutor's office appealed against the judgment, considering it too low.

+On 22 March 2019, after considering the prosecutor's appeal, the court increased the prison sentence to 5 years and 8 months imprisonment, as the final verdict.